BIGJRA/BIGJRA.github.io/rejuv.md

 <img src="/assets/media/rejuv/image18.png"
 style="width:6.67708in;height:5.01042in" />

-On the right you’ll find a *Brave Mint* as well as a hidden *Super Repel.*
+On the right you'll find a *Brave Mint* as well as a hidden *Super Repel.*

 Exit north to Kakori Village.

 Talk to the characters at the village.
-You’ll get a +1 Melia Relationship Point if you’ve already helped take out Rift Gyarados in Goldenwood Forest for the second time.
+You'll get a +1 Melia Relationship Point if you've already helped take out Rift Gyarados in Goldenwood Forest for the second time.

-This moment clears some of the vines in the jungle, so we’re going to head back down to grab a few things quick.
-If you don’t want to catch more Pokemon or get some items, jump to the next section now.
+This moment clears some of the vines in the jungle, so we're going to head back down to grab a few things quick.
+If you don't want to catch more Pokemon or get some items, jump to the next section now.

 Before we start, grab a Dunsparce from the Pokemon Center PC.

 Re-enter the forest and talk to the first girl from the top.
-She’ll tell you she wants someone to watch her Growlithe.
-Like Espurr, we’re gonna need to get some affection with it.
+She'll tell you she wants someone to watch her Growlithe.
+Like Espurr, we're gonna need to get some affection with it.
 The fastest way to do it is to talk to Aelita below: